thomas1151/blog/_content/components/hero.md

 Yo!
 I am a **Software Development Engineer** working in **RDS (Amazon Web Services)** in Dublin.

-I have interests in ownership, visibility and infrastructure; I like to make systems that work, and show they work as, expected.
+I have interests in ownership, visibility and infrastructure; I like to make systems that work and show they work as expected.
 Playing the cornet is my favourite hobby; **let's jam**.

  - [LinkedIn](https://linkedin.com/in/thomas1151)